emberjs/data/README.md

 });
 ```

-### Creating New Models
+### Creating New Records

-You can create new model with `createRecord()`:
+You can create new record based on a particular model definition with `createRecord()`:

 ```javascript
 var wycats = App.store.createRecord(App.Person,  { name: "Brohuda" });
 ```

-New models are not saved back to the persistence layer until the
+New records are not saved back to the persistence layer until the
 store's `commit()` method is called.

-### Updating Models
+### Updating Records

-To update models, simply change a property on them.
-Updated models
+To update records, simply change a property on them.
+Updated records
 will not be saved until the store's `commit()` method is called, which
 allows you to batch changes.

-### Deleting Models
+### Deleting Records

-To delete a model, call its `deleteRecord()` method:
+To delete a record, call its `deleteRecord()` method:

 ```javascript
 var person = App.store.find(App.Person, 1);
 person.deleteRecord();
 ```

-The model will not be deleted in the persistence layer until the store's
+The record will not be deleted in the persistence layer until the store's
 `commit()` method is called.
-However, deleted models will immediately be
+However, deleted records will immediately be
-removed from model arrays and associations.
+removed from its `ModelArray` and associations.

-### Model Lifecycle
+### Record Lifecycle

-You can be notified when certain events occur in a model's lifecycle by
+You can be notified when certain events occur in a record's lifecycle by
 implementing methods on them:

-* `didCreate` - called when the model has been successfully created in the persistence layer
+* `didCreate` - called when the record has been successfully created in the persistence layer
 * `didUpdate` - called when changes have been successfully saved to the persistence layer
 * `didLoad` - called when data has finished loading from the persistence layer